Click here for an overview of my research.

 Books and Book Chapters

 Rational Investing: The Subtleties of Asset Management, with Jacques Lussier, Columbia University Press, 2017. (see description here)

 Optimal Hedging of American Options in Discrete Time, with Bruno Rémillard, Alexandre Hocquard, and Nicolas Papageorgiou, 2011, in Numerical Methods in Finance, R. Carmona, P. del Moral, P. Hu and N. Oudjane, (Eds), Springer.

-Time-Varying Risk Premia in Large International Equity Markets, with Ines Chaieb and Olivier Scaillet, 2018.
-Internet Appendix
+Factors and Risk Premia in Individual International Stock Returns, with Ines Chaieb and Olivier Scaillet, 2020.

 A big data approach to estimating time-varying expected returns of individual stocks in international markets.